St. Martin's Engineering College: History

-St. Martin's Engineering college (UGC Autonomous) is promoted and managed under St. Martin's Children's Educational Society (SMCES) that was established in the year 1982.
-It was started with a school having student strength of 42.
-As of today, the society has wide spread into four branches from where more than 7,000 students receive education.
+St. Martin's Engineering College (UGC Autonomous) is promoted and managed under the St. Martin's Children's Educational Society (SMCES) which was established in the year 1982.
+It was started with a school having a student strength of 42.
+As of today, the society has widespread into four branches from where more than 7,000 students receive global grade education.
 St. Martin's Engineering College (SMEC), Secunderabad was established in the year 2002.
-Currently the student's intake is 1020 with 6 UG programs and 1 PG programs.
-Total students strength is more than 4000.
+Currently, the student's intake is 1020 with 6 UG programs and 1 PG program.
+Total students' strength is more than 4000.
 St. Martin's Engineering College (SMEC) is the only college in Telangana to receive NAAC(A+).
 Only young college in Telangana to receive UGC-Paramarsh.
-SMEC situated in an eco-friendly environment, the college has the best infrastructure. engineering programs are NBA accredited, ISO certified, DSIR Recognition, Remote center of IIT Bombay, Member of CII and MSME certified Institution.
-Signed more than 78 MoUs with major companies’ and institutions.
+SMEC is situated in an eco-friendly environment, and the college has the best infrastructure. engineering programs are NBA accredited, ISO certified, DSIR Recognition, Remote center of IIT Bombay, Member of CII and MSME certified Institution.
+Signed more than 78 MoUs with major companies and institutions.
 Careers 360 Certified as AA+; Competition Success Review Ranked 3 out of 20; Career Connect Ranked 13 ‘Best Engineering Colleges of India and Wikipedia Ranked 8th in Telangana.
-The college is bestowed with the glorious Governor Award twice; The Engineering Educators' Award 2019; NIRDPR Award (Govt. of India); IDF Best Partner Award; Dewang Mehta Award; TCS ION Award; CSI Award (Students Chapter); Best Innovation by Federation of Gujarat Industries and Street Cause-Most Dedicated Division.
-Best college award from education Matter and Best Sports College by Stumagz, Telangana, Award from Street Cause, National Leadership Excellence Award- 2019 by ICCI.
+The college has been bestowed with the glorious Governor Award twice; The Engineering Educators' Award 2019; the NIRDPR Award (Govt. of India); IDF Best Partner Award; Dewang Mehta Award; TCS ION Award; CSI Award (Students Chapter); Best Innovation by Federation of Gujarat Industries and Street Cause-Most Dedicated Division.
+Best College award from Education Matter and Best Sports College by Stumagz, Telangana, Award from Street Cause, National Leadership Excellence Award- 2019 by ICCI.
 Rs.21.46 Lakhs received from SERB, Government of India, Consultancy project worth of Rs.444 Crores received from GHMC – Hyderabad, Government of Telangana.
-Recently Rs.5 lakhs funding from AICTE also received.
+Recently Rs.5 lakhs funding from AICTE was also received.
 The faculty members of the college have published 24 books and 40 patents are published by the faculty members.
-The crowning glory in academic excellence was achieved by bagging gold medals from University every year.
+The crowning glory in academic excellence was achieved by bagging gold medals from the University every year.
 138 innovative products are developed by students and faculties.
+The college's alumni went on to secure admissions in multiple research institutes, joined multinational organisations, and built start-ups.